Eske Willerslev: Early peopling of the Americas

-Their findings finally suggest that the far-northern North American presence of northern Native Americans is from a back migration that replaced or absorbed the initial founding population of ”Ancient Beringians”.
+Their findings finally suggest that the far-northern North American presence of northern Native Americans is from a back migration that replaced or absorbed the initial founding population of "Ancient Beringians".

 Peopling of Australia

 In 2011 Willerslev's team sequenced the first Aboriginal Australian genome from an historically ancient tuft of hair.
 The study revealed that Aboriginal Australians diversified from the Africans some 20-30 thousand years prior to the evolutionary split between Europeans and Asians.
 Secondary gene flow has resulted in Aboriginal Australians being closer related to Asians than to Europeans.
 This study was followed up with a new study in 2016 in the journal Nature about the genetic history of the Australian Aboriginals.

 Early peopling of Europe

-Willerslev's team sequenced the genome of one of the earliest anatomically modern humans from Europe, Kostenki 14 from Russia dated to be between 36-38,000 years old.
+Willerslev's team sequenced the genome of one of the earliest anatomically modern humans from Europe, Kostenki 14 from Russia, dated to be between 36-38,000 years old.
 The results show that most of the major genetic components present in Europeans today were present in Europe from early on.
 In 2014 his team undertook the first large scale past population genomic study reporting more than 100 ancient genomes from Bronze Age Europe and Asia.
-They found that lactose tolerance that is common in northern Europe today was not common even as late as 2,000 years ago.
+They found that lactose tolerance, common in northern Europe today, was not common even as late as 2,000 years ago.
 They also found evidence for major population movements and replacements in both Europe and Asia during the Bronze Age time and that significant parts of contemporary European and Asian genetic diversity were created during this period.
 They later showed that plague was a likely driver of Bronze Age population dynamics, which as of 2015 is the oldest genomes of Yersinia pestis (the etiological agent of plague) reported.